ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 def buttonFunction():
     print ('a button was clicked')

 @builderTools.addToBuild(iOrder=16, dButtons={'new button':buttonFunction})
 def simpleFunction(iLuckyNumber=20, sObjects=[]):
     print ('Hello, your lucky number is %d' % iLuckyNumber) print ('And the objects are: %s' % sObjects)
 ```
-AFter clicking the reload button, you'll get this button:
+After clicking the reload button, you'll get this button:
 ![Alt text](images/python_button.jpg)